Last updated: March 2023

 We only send e-newsletters to those who have requested them on the legal basis of Consent.

-- To workers and associate consultants who deliver our services
+- Workers and associate consultants who deliver our services

 - Third parties who provide a service to us: